JannieI/canvas-workstation-V3/src/app/roadmap.md

 - at start, add row, col, color fields
 - EDIT buggie - color stays, fails on T=2
 - new push
-- TABLE:
-    - make faster, ie use raw <td> tags or superClick grid from Bradley
+BUG: if using a custom vega spec, the editor does not understand this.
+- set properties of new Widget as a template - user pref
+- when open NEW and only 1 DS, then skip DS selection page?
+- when add NEW, ensure it is accessable: always same position top left + z-index = Max(rest)+1

+**Table**
 - add drag fields - to X = Add, Drag away = delete from headers
 - add drag field to Y = Pivot!
 Decide local or in backend
 - add functionality = filter, sort, etc.  Decide here OR in app component ...
 Maybe only here
-BUG: if using a custom vega spec, the editor does not understand this.
-- set properties of new Widget as a template - user pref
-- when open NEW and only 1 DS, then skip DS selection page?
-- when add NEW, ensure it is accessable: always same position top left + z-index = Max(rest)+1
+- Does not have Links button - thinking was that one would not need to link a table to another tab, but this must be verified

 **Dashboard**